 Have you been injured in a semi-truck accident?

-At Aaron Sachs and Associates, our personal injury lawyers represent auto accident victims throughout the state of Missouri.
+At Aaron Sachs & Associates, P.C., our personal injury lawyers represent auto accident victims throughout the state of Missouri.
 If you or a loved one has been injured in a collision involving a semi-truck or other large commercial vehicle, it may be beneficial to meet with an attorney to discuss your legal rights and options.
 Our firm works on a contingent-fee basis, and we offer a free initial consultation to discuss your case.
 Contact us today to find out if we can help: call us toll-free at 1-888-777-AUTO, or click here to submit our easy-to-use online form.
 For your convenience, we are available 24/7/365 and we maintain five offices statewide, with locations in Springfield, Joplin, Columbia, Cape Girardeau and Kansas City.